Risk Assessment of The Faringdon Clinic

 Telephone screening and client declaration

-Documents relating to the screening of clients and the declaration which clients will be asked to complete are attached with this document.
+Documents relating to the screening of clients and the declaration which clients are asked to complete are attached with this document.

 Donning & doffing of PPE attachment: